In Part I of this series on goal setting, we talked about the history and research which supports most of today's goal setting theory.

 There are a number of ways to do this, but ultimately, you want to paint a clear picture of the future (Jim Collins calls this your "vivid description").
 I like to arrive at a point "B" in two ways:

 Ask questions like, in five years we would like to do $XM in revenue, with a 20% net income.
 We would like to have "Y" employees.
 We would like to own Z% of the market.
-Anywhere you can attach some sort of number, do it.
+Anywhere you can attach some sort of number to your point "B", do it.

-Our products and services would do __________________ for the market (what positive impact will your products & services have on the market / world?)
+- Our products and services will do __________________ for the market (what positive impact will your products & services have on the market / world?)

 Assign A "Who", Due Date And "KPI"